DataDog/integrations-extras/uptime/README.md

 See [metadata.csv][3] for a list of metrics provided by this integration.

 ### Events
-The Uptime check does not include any events at this time.
+The Uptime check does not include any events.

 ### Service Checks
-The Uptime check does not include any service checks at this time.
+The Uptime check does not include any service checks.

 ## Troubleshooting
 Need help?
 Contact [Datadog support][4].